 Scripture is meant to be not just mapped, but also mined

 Suppose we are in a territory rich with buried treasures.
-We may map the territory, but we will be enriched only when we mine it.
+We may need to initially map the territory, but we will become rich only when we mine it.

 Scripture is a territory rich with the treasure of spiritual wisdom.
 When studying a scripture such as Bhagavad-gita, we may need or want to map it.
 To that end, we may analyze how one verse leads to the next, how one theme segues into another and how one chapter links with its adjacent chapters.

 Simultaneously however, the essential treasure of scripture is found not through mapping but through mining.
 Mining scripture means going deep into scriptural verses for assimilating and applying them.
 Only through such internalization of the scriptural message will our consciousness expand, enabling us to relish spiritual reality, including the ultimate spiritual reality, the all-attractive supreme, Krishna.